zoejane/rqcli/README.md

 1. Run `rqcli setup <yourToken>`.
 Some tokens include dashes (`-`) and these must be in quotes (`"token-moretoken"`).
 This will create the `api` folder where your token and certifications are stored.
     - The command lets you know if any submissions are currently assigned to you, and also if there are any unread feedbacks from the last 30 days.
     - You can add the option `--notify` to get desktop notifications of any unread feedbacks and active reviews.
-1. You can do many things from here, but the most common task will be to start requesting reviews from the review queue.
+1. The most common task when using this CLI, will be to start requesting assignments from the Udacity Reviews API.
 Do this by using the `assign` command.

 # :nut_and_bolt: CLI commands